Rally (RLY) Price Tops $0.0070 on Major Exchanges

 About Rally

-Rally’s launch date was October 15th, 2020.
-Rally’s total supply is 15,000,000,000 tokens and its circulating supply is 5,167,674,633 tokens.
+Rally was first traded on October 15th, 2020.
+Rally’s total supply is 15,000,000,000 tokens and its circulating supply is 5,168,491,840 tokens.
+Rally’s official Twitter account is @rlynetworkassoc and its Facebook page is accessible here.
 The official message board for Rally is forum.rally.io.
 Rally’s official website is rly.network.
-Rally’s official Twitter account is @rlynetworkassoc and its Facebook page is accessible here.

 Rally Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Rally directly using U.S. dollars.
-Investors seeking to acquire Rally should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Rally directly using US dollars.
+Investors seeking to trade Rally should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rally using one of the exchanges listed above.

 Receive News & Updates for Rally Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rally and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.